HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 Other exclusions apply.
 Check IRS Publication 969—Health Savings Accounts and Other Tax-Favored Health Plans on the Internal Revenue Service website, contact your tax advisor, or call HealthEquity toll-free at 1-877-873-8823.
 See The Complete HSA Guidebook for full details.

-- If you cover yourself and one or more family members, you must pay the entire family medical deductible before the CDHP begins paying benefits.
+- If you cover yourself and one or more dependents, you must pay the entire family medical deductible before the plan begins paying benefits.

-- Your prescription-drug costs count toward the annual medical deductible and out-of-pocket maximum.
+- Your medical and prescription drug costs count toward the annual deductible and out-of-pocket maximum.

 See benefits and coverage by plan for CDHP coverage details.

-An HSA is a tax-exempt account anyone can deposit funds into on your behalf.
+An HSA is a tax-exempt account used to pay for IRS qualified out-of-pocket medical expenses (like deductibles, copays, and coinsurance) including some expenses and services that your health plans may not cover.
+Anyone can deposit funds into an HSA on your behalf.
 You can deduct any amount you contribute from your taxable income, giving you a tax savings.

 When you enroll in a CDHP, the PEBB Program contributes $700.08 for you, or $1,400.04 for your family* in your HSA.